 You should understand that the benefits you are entitled to, may be different than others receive, based upon when you served.
 For example, those who served after Sept.
 10, 2001, are eligible for the Post 9/11 GI Bill Eligibility Requirements, whereas those who served before qualify for benefits under the Montgomery GI Bill.

 In either case, there are many avenues and options for using your GI Bill benefits, from traditional four-year universities and vocational training programs to apprenticeships and correspondence training.
+In some instances, the GI Bill can even be used to further your child’s education.
 With so many choices, it’s essential that you select the right outlet and then learn what your benefits will cover and pay for so you can eventually land the job you want.

 Undergraduate and Graduate Degree Programs